andy-sokalau/iba-k8s-course/openshift-tasks/src/openshift.2.2.groups.md

 ## Tasks

-> All user/permission related tasks might not work in Playgroud.
+> All user/permission related tasks might not work in Playground.
 Consider using
     locally-installed CRC if that's your case

 * Create group